rlivingsus/misc/AllBooks.md

 - Chernow, Ron: Alexander Hamilton
 - Chiang, Ted: Arrival Stories of your Life and Others (kindle), Exhalation (kindle), The Lifecycle of Software Objects
 - Cho, Zen: Sorcerer to the Crown
+- Cialdini, Robert: Influence The Psychology of Persuasion
 - Cipri, Nino: Finna
+- Cisneros, Sandra: The House on Mango Street
 - Clair, Kassia St.: The Secret Lives of Color
 - Clark, Christopher: The Sleepwalkers (kindle)
 - Clark, P. Djeli: DEAD DJINN UNIVERSE: 1)A Master of Djinn